AdobeDocs/mobile-services.it-IT/help/ios/metrics.md

    Populated by `trackLocation` methods.

-   * Parametro dati contestuali/Target di Analytics:
+   * Analytics Context Data/Target parameter:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Caratteristica Gestione dell'audience:
+   * Audience Management trait:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`